nbz1559/SaturnV-Lua-Guide/GUI.md

 'isSliderClick' Means when the user presses enter on the slider, if isSliderClick is set to true, it will run the callback, if set to false it will prompt them with a textbox to input a value

 # Slider Floats
-## menu.slider_float(parent, name, desc, minval, maxval, increment, defaultval, isSliderClick)
+## int menu.slider_float(parent, name, desc, minval, maxval, increment, defaultval, isSliderClick)

 #### Explanation
 The difference between a slider and slider_float is slider_float can take decimels, where are sliders can only take integers, like 1, 2, 3, and slider floats can take 1.1, 2.2, 3.3333